Transfer learning for chemically accurate interatomic neural network potentials: Discussion and conclusion

 \section{Discussion and conclusion}

 This work investigated a transfer learning approach to modeling chemically accurate interatomic interactions by neural networks.
 We initialized trainable parameters from models pre-trained on labels obtained from density functional calculations and then fine-tuned the respective parameters using, e.g., coupled-cluster labels.
 In our approach, we fixed the trainable parameters of the local atomic representation but re-initialized the trainable scale and shift parameters of atomic energies.
 Moreover, we employed discriminative fine-tuning~\cite{Howard2018} for fully connected layers to ensure that different layers are optimized to a different extent, as they may contain different information that requires different amounts of adjustment.
+Note that the results may differ if different transfer learning approaches, e.g., linear probing, or different hyper-parameters, are used.

 The proposed transfer learning approach has been tested on two different benchmark data sets, MD17~\cite{Chmiela2017, Schuett2017_2, Chmiela2018, Sauceda2019, Christensen2020b} and ANI~\cite{Smith2018, Smith2019, Smith2020}.
 Here, particular attention is drawn to the overall applicability of transfer learning approaches to modeling interatomic interactions and their sample efficiency compared to models trained from scratch on the respective labels.
 Moreover, the MD17 data set provides coupled-cluster labels for total energies and atomic forces~\cite{Sauceda2019}.
 It thus provides the means to investigate the performance of force prediction for models obtained by fine-tuning on only energy labels more thoroughly than ANI.